 The Story Bridge has just turned 80.
 Celebrate this milestone with a Story Bridge Adventure Climb.
 Council is preparing to give this Brisbane grand dame a makeover as part of a five-year project to restore it to its former glory.

 If obstacle courses are more your style, release your inner ninja at St Lucia’s Guyatt Park’s new outdoor fitness challenge course, Warrior Park.
 Beat the clock or tackle the obstacles at your own pace.

 For the gentle adventurer

 Brisbane is a haven for kayakers.
-Council opened a new recreation hub at Riverhills in June 2020.
+Council opened a recreation hub at Riverhills in June 2020.
 Grab your paddles and head to Newcomb Park to launch your kayak or canoe from this 18-metre long pontoon.